Paralympic Rowing is a supreme test of strength and stamina over a new 2,000-metre distance.

 Pulling with perfect timing

 The boats used for the PR1 singles and PR2 doubles are a regulated design, known as the FISA Standard Para Single and FISA Standard Para Double.
 For the single sculls, it is mandatory that the boats are equipped with flotation buoys or pontoons on both sides to help maintain balance.
-The seat is fixed and has back support and strap for the rower.
+The seat is fixed and has back support and straps for the rower.
 The rower uses two oars, one in each hand.

 The seat for the rower is also fixed for double sculls, but there is no back support so athletes can move their torso while rowing.
 As both rowers have oars in each hand, they need to row together in perfect unison.

 In the coxed four events, a team of five work together, with the coxswain leading the way.
 A crew may comprise rowers with different types of impairments so they must work out how to achieve exactly the same timing and stroke speed.
-The coxswain, who can be able-bodied, plays an important role, steering the boat and looking out for the tactics of rival boats while also giving instructions to his or her crew in order to be ready for the final spurt to the line.
+The coxswain, who can be able-bodied, plays an important role, steering the boat and looking out for the tactics of rival boats, while also giving instructions to his or her crew in order to be ready for the final spurt to the line.

 An extended challenge for the world's best